rananthan3/FoodMobileApp/README.md

 You can find these files in table.sql and import them using the following:

-mysql -u username -p database_name < table.sql
+mysql -u username -p database_name < demo.sql

 ###### Update Database Connection Parameters